Band-filling effect on magnetic anisotropy using a Green's function method: Results and discussions

-\redbf{DFT justification for the modeling for $T$=Fe} To compare with the above analytical modeling, MAE calculations were carried out in both VASP and all-electron FP-LMTO.
+To compare with the above analytical modeling, MAE calculations were carried out in both VASP and all-electron FP-LMTO.
 The difference of MAE values using two methods is less than $5\%$ for $T$=Fe.
-To decompose the MAE, we evaluate the SOC matrix element $\langle V_{so} \rangle$ and its anisotropy $K(\langle V_{so} \rangle)$, which can be be easily decomposed into sites, spins and orbital pairs\cite{antropov.ssc2014}.
-We found that $K\approx K(\langle V_{so} \rangle)/2$ for all $T$ compounds, which suggests that $2nd$ order perturbation theory is a good approximation.
-As shown in \rtbl{tbl:klitn}, for $T$=Fe, the total MAE is 20.8 $m$eV (per 24-atom cell) and MAE contributions from $1a$ and $2d$ sites are 14.77$m$eV/Fe and 3.09$m$eV/Fe, respectively.
+To decompose the MAE, we evaluate the SOC matrix element $\langle V_{so} \rangle$ and its anisotropy $K(\langle V_{so} \rangle)$, which can be easily decomposed into sites, spins, and orbital pairs\cite{antropov.ssc2014}.
+We found that $K\approx K(\langle V_{so} \rangle)/2$ for all $T$ compounds, which suggests that second-order perturbation theory is a good approximation.
+As shown in \rtbl{tbl:klitn}, for $T$=Fe, the total MAE is 20.8 $m$eV (per 24-atom cell) and MAE contributions from $1a$ and $2d$ sites are 14.77 and 3.09$m$eV/Fe, respectively.
 The contributions from Li and N atoms are nearly zero as expected.
 Thus, the impurity Fe (especially Fe$_{1a}$) atoms are essentially the only MAE providers.
 By further investigating the matrix element of SOC on the $1a$ site, we found that nearly all the MAE contributions came from intra-$|m|$ transitions of {$|2,\downarrow\rangle$\lrarrow$|-2,\downarrow\rangle$}.
 As shown in \rtbl{tbl:kso}, the $4\chi^{\epsilon}_{22}$ term (dominated by $\chi^{\downarrow\downarrow}_{22}$ for $T$=Fe ) contributes 15.1 $meV$/Fe and the $\chi^{\epsilon}_{11}$ term has a much smaller negative value of -0.42 $meV$/Fe, while other terms are negligible.
 Hence, DFT results agree with our model very well.

-\redbf{SOC effect \& correlation effect} With magnetization along the $c$ direction, the SOC can lift the orbital degeneracy and shift two narrow bands $m=\pm2$, one below and the other above the Fermi level completely, with orbital quantum number $m^c=\pm2$ respectively, where $m^c$ is the orbital quantum number in the complex spherical harmonics.\cite{klatyk.prl2002,novak.prb2002} As a result, the density of states at the Fermi level becomes very small.
-Indeed, experiments\cite{jesche.nphy2014} found that this system to be an insulator for $T$=Fe.
-It had been shown that \cite{klatyk.prl2002,novak.prb2002} the correlation effect further enhances the separation between occupied and unoccupied states.
+With magnetization along the $c$ direction, the SOC can lift the orbital degeneracy and shift two narrow bands $m=\pm2$, one below and the other above the Fermi level completely, with orbital quantum number $m^c=\pm2$, respectively, where $m^c$ is the orbital quantum number in the complex spherical harmonics.
+As a result, the density of states at the Fermi level becomes very small.
+Indeed, experiments\cite{jesche.nphy2014} found this system to be an insulator for $T$=Fe.
+It had been shown that \cite{klatyk.prl2002,novak.prb2002,novak.jmmm2004,antropov.prb2014} the correlation effect further enhances the separation between occupied and unoccupied states.
 Using the LDA+$U$ method, we also found that correlation can enhance the orbital moment when the spin is along the axial direction.